Search results for

 Headphones can be really pricy, and if you’ve spent several hundred dollars on a pair of cans, you should be treating them as such.
 Everyone’s desk gets cluttered sometimes, and having a headphone stand can help you avoid damaging your headphones by shoving them to the side or into a drawer.
 It can also help keep your desktop organized, and you’ll never lose your headphones in the clutter.
 If you have a set of really high-end headphones, a stand will also prevent debris and junk from getting inside open-backed headphones by keeping them off of your messy desk surface.

-For the most part, headphone stands are very inexpensive, though you can find ones that come with all sorts of bells and whistles.
+Headphone stands are generally inexpensive, though you can find ones with all sorts of bells and whistles.
 If you’re not willing to spend on a stand and happen to have a 3D printer, you can make one of your own pretty easily, considering how simple most of their designs are.

 Get something different with the Glass Head Universal Display